atyre2/noRinEntomology/README.md

 1. Why worry?
   * Liz vs. the reviewers
   * What's your ClimateGate? -- importance of credibility to the science/policy interface.
-2. The big picture (from ...
+2. The big picture (from Christopher Gandrud's book on RR with R and RStudio)
   * Document everything
   * Everything is a (text) file
   * All files should be human readable